-Instruction: Walk in quiet for the next part until you find a safe place to stop.
+Instruction: For the next part of your walk, walk silently until you find a safe place to stop.
 On this part of the walk find some small stones that can be used in a game.

 8th Reading: Early on Sunday morning some of Jesus' friends who were women went to the tomb to mourn, as they were very upset.
 When they got to the tomb, the stone was rolled away, and Jesus' body was not there.
 Then the women saw an angel who told them, "Don't be afraid, you are looking for Jesus who was crucified, but he has been brought back to life.
 Go, and tell his disciples that Jesus is alive and not dead."